wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="Dashboard"></a>

-### PRODUCT 3 - Cloud-connected dashboard TVs
+### SOLUTION 3 - Cloud-connected dashboard TVs

-MAKE FOR SALE: Plug a device on a TV to display (on a schedule)
+Plug a device on a TV to display (on a schedule)
 <strong>dashboards</strong> by monitoring software
 (Elasticsearch Kibana, Grafana, AppDynamics, New Relic, Dynatrace, Nagios, SAP, etc.)